Voting in local elections

 You can check your enrolment status with the Western Australian Electoral Commission online.

-If you are not already on the state electoral roll and meet the eligibility criteria, or if you have changed address recently, you must complete an enrolment form via the Western Australian Electoral Commission website.
+If you are not already on the State Electoral Roll and meet the eligibility criteria, or if you have changed address recently, you will need to complete an enrolment form via the Western Australian Electoral Commission website.

 Non-Resident Owners and Occupiers Roll

-This roll comprises people who are on the State or Commonwealth electoral roll and who:
+This roll includes people who are on the State or Commonwealth electoral roll and:

-- Own rateable property in the City, but do not live there
+- Pay rates for a property that you own in the City, but do not live there

-- Occupy rateable property in the City (by leasing or renting).
+- Occupy a property in the City through a legal leasing agreement.

-All eligible electors are able to vote once in any ward for which they are enrolled.
-If there are more than two co-owners or occupiers in rateable property (including a body corporate or business), two eligible electors can be nominated to represent the group of owners or occupiers.
+Eligible voters can vote once in any ward that you are enrolled in.
+If there are more than two co-owners or occupiers in a rateable property (including a body corporate or business), two eligible voters can be nominated to represent the group of owners or occupiers.